 International Student Services: On-campus counseling and assistance from international office and advisement staff

 International Student Budget:

-Test Score Requirements: Students whose first language is not English are required to take the TOEFL (minimum score of 213 computer-based, 80 Internet-based), ILETS (overall band score minimum of 6), or Pearson’s Test (minimum of 58).
+Test Score Requirements: Students whose first language is not English are required to take the TOEFL (minimum score of 213 computer based, 80 internet based), IELTS (overall band score minimum of 6), or Pearson’s Academic (minimum of 58).